National Harbor–Alexandria Line

-The National Harbor–Alexandria Line, designated as Route NH2, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between King Street–Old Town station of the Blue and Yellow Lines of the Washington Metro and National Harbor via the Woodrow Wilson Bridge.
+The National Harbor–Alexandria Line, designated as Route NH2, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between King Street–Old Town station of the Blue and Yellow Lines of the Washington Metro and National Harbor via the Woodrow Wilson Bridge.
 The line operates every 30 minutes at all times.
-NH2 trips are roughly 30 minutes.
-This line provides service to National Harbor and MGM National Harbor from Alexandria, Virginia via the Woodrow Wilson Bridge at Capital Beltway (I-495).
-It is the only Metrobus route that operates via the bridge and the only current Metrobus route that connects Maryland and Virginia by bus.
+NH2 trips were roughly 30 minutes.
+This line provided service to National Harbor and MGM National Harbor from Alexandria, Virginia via the Woodrow Wilson Bridge at Capital Beltway (I-495).
+It was the only Metrobus route that operates via the bridge and the only Metrobus route that connected Maryland and Virginia by bus.

 Route description and service

 Background

 The NH2 was created as a plot route on October 23, 2016 due to high demand.
 The route would be a plot for nine months and if successful, the NH2 would become a permanent route in 2017.
 The route is funded by National Harbor developer Peterson Companies, the City of Alexandria, Fairfax County and the Maryland Department of Transportation in a unique public/private partnership.
-The route has since become permanent by July 2017.
+The route had since become permanent by July 2017.

-The NH2 operates between 5:00 AM with the last bus leaving at 12:00 AM every 30 minutes.
-The NH2 operates buses out of Shepherd Parkway division.
+The NH2 operated between 5:00 AM with the last bus leaving at 12:00 AM every 30 minutes daily.
+The NH2 operated buses out of Shepherd Parkway division.